azure-webrole-net/Composite.WindowsAzure.Webrole/README.md

 The deployment packages for Composite Windows Azure.
 Windows Azure SDK 2.2

+### Install Guide
+Fork, Download or clone the soruce.
+We have packed it under releases for downloading a stable release.
+Open the solution in visual studio and edit the settings according to comments.

+A blog post will be ready very soon explaning alittle more about how the webrole works and how you setup a website after deploying the webrole.

+For SSL support, you need to specify a certificate with the deployment.
+You can specify more if you need to, and then use the thumbprint in the deployment configuration.

+### Tools

+At this point you will have to manually deploy and setup websites editing the xml files in the blob storage.
+We are working on two tools to simplify this.
+A .Net tool wher you specify the settings, log in to azure and deploy the webrole directly from this with no need for visual studio.
+Another tool is a management portal where you can, by oauth2, controll the webrole if the management plugin is installed.
+The management plugin is also soon done and will be released on nuget also when done.
+Stay tuned.

 ### Composite Windows Azure Simpleboot

 This is the deployment for the very basic setup with simplest set of configuration settings.